lochhh/e-Babylab/README.md

 The development environment additionally installs pgadmin for easy access to the database.
 It will be accessible via a random port on your system.
 You can use `docker ps -a` to find out about the port. pgadmin is then at `http://localhost:PORT/login`.
 You can find the credentials for pgadmin in the `docker-compose.dev.yml` file.

-If you are running e-Babylab for the first time, you will need to:

-1. Set up the database using `docker-compose -f docker-compose.dev.yml exec web python manage.py migrate`.
-2. Expose new static files (e.g., JavaScript files) using `docker-compose -f docker-compose.dev.yml exec web python manage.py collectstatic`.
-3. Create a superuser (for logging into the admin interface) using `docker-compose -f docker-compose.dev.yml exec web python manage.py createsuperuser`.

-Once everything is set up, e-Babylab can be accessed at `http://localhost:8080/admin/`.

 If you have made any changes to the data models during development, you will need to create migration files and apply these afterwards.
 Migration files can be created using `docker-compose -f docker-compose.dev.yml exec web python manage.py makemigrations` and applied using `docker-compose -f docker-compose.dev.yml exec web python manage.py migrate`.
 For more information about migrations, please refer to the [Django documentation](https://docs.djangoproject.com/en/3.1/topics/migrations/).